Biology Major, B.S.–Quantitative Biology Track

 Undergraduate Research

-An undergraduate research experience is extremely valuable to a student who intends to pursue postgraduate work in the biological sciences.
-Undergraduates may participate directly in the research of faculty in the Department of Biology.
-This research opportunity allows students to put their knowledge of biology into practice through participation in a biological research program and is encouraged by faculty.
+An undergraduate research experience can be extremely valuable to explore career choices and to prepare for postgraduate work in the biological sciences.
+Undergraduates may take a CURE course, and/or participate directly in the research of faculty in the Department of Biology or other departments (with Biology sponsorship).
+This research opportunity allows students to put their knowledge of biology into practice through participation in cutting-edge research.
 Students’ participation in research can begin as early as their second year by registration in BIOL 395.